kruus/gen-dnn/README.md

 oneAPI Deep Neural Network Library (oneDNN)
 ===========================================

+### default branch changed from "master" to ve-v1.4

+old **master** branch is around v0.16, very old.

+new default branch is **ve-v1.4**, and has many ref impls rewritten to use high vector length.
+The single most important approach is to vectorize the offset calculations of *memory_desc_wrapper*, since nc++ won't vectorize loops containing function calls at all.  nc++ scalar code is *very* slow.

 ### VE Aurora port : v1.4

 - nc++ full build OK: examples, tests, benchdnn targets all OK